Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-06-Create DLP Policies.md

 ## Lab Overview

 This lab is designed to guide users through the process of creating a Data Loss Prevention (DLP) policy in the Microsoft Purview portal.
 The DLP policy aims to protect sensitive data, specifically Credit Card information, from being shared by users.
-The policy is configured to notify users when attempting to share such information, This lab provides hands-on experience in setting up a customized DLP policy tailored to the organization's data protection needs.
+The policy is configured to notify users when attempting to share such information.
+This lab provides hands-on experience in setting up a customized DLP policy tailored to the organization's data protection needs.

 ## Lab scenario